nrgaway/qubes-whonix/README.md

 Whonix Gateway should run as a ProxyVM

-honix Workstation should run as an AppVM
+Whonix Workstation should run as an AppVM

 Template updates over Tor